-Julien's Auctions Offers Property from the Estate of Oscar Winning Costume Designer Travilla Up for AUction October 11, 2013
+Julien's Auctions Announces Property from the Estate of Oscar Winning Costume Designer Travilla Up for AUction October 11, 2013

 Born on Catalina Island, just off the California coast, Travilla had a Passion for art at a very early age.
 He attended the prestigious Chouinard School of Art in Los Angeles where he was advanced to adult classes at the age of 8!
 As a teenager the burlesque clubs he passed on the way to school began to pique his interest and he sketched costumes for the dancers and sold them.